Dismissing an employee should be the last resort. Employers should establish facts without 'unreasonable' delay before making a staff dismissal.

-EMPLOYEE DISMISSALS: A dismissal takes place when an employer terminates their employee's contract.
+DISMISSING STAFF: A dismissal takes place if an employer terminates one of their employee's contract.

 In the same way, employers should consider a dismissal as being the final course of action.

-All dismissal procedures should be fair and consistent.
-If the system fails, employees have the legal right not to get dismissed unfairly.
+Dismissal procedures should be fair and consistent.
+But, even if the system fails, employees have the legal right not to get dismissed 'unfairly'.

-This dismissal guide explains the principles for handling disciplinary situations at work.
+This section explains the principles for handling workplace dismissals and disciplinary situations at work.
 The steps cover the correct procedures up to and including employee dismissals.

-DISCIPLINARIES: There are legal steps and procedures for taking disciplinary action against an employee.
-Follow these disciplinary rules to deal with staff performance or poor conduct.
+There is a law guide for taking disciplinary action against an employee.
+Follow these disciplinary rules when dealing with staff performance or poor conduct.

-STAFF DISMISSALS: Ending your employee's contract means you have dismissed them from your employment.
+Ending an employee's contract dismisses a worker from your employment.
 But, even though there are various reasons for dismissing an employee, you must do it fairly.

-SOLVING WORK PROBLEMS: There will be times when employers need to solve a workplace dispute.
-Use this guide to informal discussions and formal procedures for solving disputes at work.
+There will be times when employers need to solve a workplace dispute.
+Use this guide about informal discussions and formal procedures for solving disputes at work.

-WHEN STAFF RESIGN: Employers need to know the proper procedures for handling employee resignations.
-That may also include conducting an exit interview when a staff member quits work.
+Employers need to know the proper procedures for handling employee resignations.
+It can also include conducting an exit interview when a staff member quits work.

 Part of employee management is handling grievances at work with fairness.
 It also includes knowing how to set up a grievance procedure and hold a grievance hearing.